-- What activities are planned for residents? - How many staff members are at the facility? - How many staff members are trained to provide medical care if needed? - How many people in the facility have AD? - Does the facility have a special unit for people with AD?
+- What activities are planned for residents? - How many staff members are at the facility?
+How many of them are trained to provide medical care if needed? - How many people in the facility have AD? - Does the facility have a special unit for people with AD?
 If so, what kinds of services does it provide? - Is there a doctor who checks on residents on a regular basis?
 How often?